loum/nparcel/doc/source/interfaces/exporter.rst

     to control the settings for report file-bases ``job_item`` close off.

-In the odd event that a report based connote/item number lookup does not exist in the Toll Parcel Portal database, then an email notification similar to the following will be sent:
+In the odd event that a report based connote/item number lookup does not exist in the Toll Outlet Portal database, then an email notification similar to the following will be sent:

 .. image:: ../_static/exporter_alert_for_failed_lookup.png